jambonz/jambonz-docs/docs/jambones.md

 The dial verb supports a similar feature of not answering the inbound call unless/until the dialed call is answered via the "answerOnBridge" property.

+## Speech integration
+The platform makes use of text-to-speech as well as real-time speech recognition.
+Currently, only google is supported for both text to speech and speech to text.
+Other speech vendors will be supported in the future.

+A JSON service key file containing GCP credentials for cloud speech services must be downloaded and installed on the jambones feature servers to enable tts and speech recognition.

+As part of the definition of an application, you can set defaults for the voice to use for speech synthesis as well as the language to use for speech recognition.
+These can then be overridden by verbs in the application, by using the 'synthesizer' and 'recognizer' properties

 # Supported Verbs
 Each of the supported verbs are described below.